Frequently Asked Questions

-Points are not the only criteria that determine whether can be made an offer.
+Points are not the only criteria that determine whether an offer can be made.

 - The course(s) for which the applicant applied has an interview/test e.g. Drama, Music, Adelaide (TR093), Medicine (HPAT-Ireland).
 If the applicant did not pass their interview they will be ineligible to receive an offer.

-My results were not in on time for Round One and I have the points for the course – will I definitely get an offer in Round Two?
+My results were not available on time for Round One and I have the points for the course – will I definitely get an offer in Round Two?

-If the results were not submitted by the applicant in time and there are places available after Round One an offer will be issued.
-However if a course is full or oversubscribed the University may not be in a position to automatically offer a place and the applicant may have to wait until there is a vacancy.
+If the results were not submitted by the applicant in time and there are places available after Round One, an offer will be issued.
+However, if a course is oversubscribed the university may not be in a position to automatically offer a place and the applicant may have to wait until there is a vacancy.

 There was a mistake in my Leaving Certificate results and I now have the points for the course.